drsamchong/hangman/README.md

 ## Milestone 4

-In the milestone, a class was defined to encapsualte the attributes and methods associated with an object that represents a game of Hangman.
+In the milestone, a class was defined to encapsulate the attributes and methods associated with an object that represents a game of Hangman.

 Attributes:
 - word_list: A list of potential words which must be passed as argument to the initialisation method